 The Evans School has approximately 8 to 10 fellowship awards for enrolled students pursuing unpaid or low-paid full-time summer internships in 2019.
 Each fellowship award is $5,000.
 Students can apply for multiple fellowships for which they meet the stated criteria, but students can be awarded only one internship fellowship.

-Applications for Summer 2019 Internship Fellowships will be due by the following deadline: 11:59 pm on Wednesday, May 1, 2019.
+Applications for Summer 2019 Internship Fellowships closed on May 1, 2019.

 Internship Fellowship Awards for Summer 2019

 We anticipate being able to award at least one fellowship from each of the following funds: